mostafajoma/Time-seriers/README.md

 #### Time-Series Forecasting

-loaded historical Dollar-Yen exchange rate futures data and apply time series analysis and modeling to determine whether there is any predictable behavior.
+loaded historical Dollar-Yen exchange rate futures data and applied time series analysis and modeling to determine whether there is any predictable behavior.

 1. Decomposition using a Hodrick-Prescott Filter (Decompose the Settle price into trend and noise).
 2. Forecasting Returns using an ARMA Model.